Ash-Olorenshaw/CartLang/docs/getting_started.md

 ### Datatypes

-CartLang only contains the following Datatypes at the moment:
+ShepLang only contains the following Datatypes at the moment:

 `string`, `int`, `float`

 ### Variables
-Variables in CartLang are declared as follows:
+Variables in ShepLang are declared as follows:
 ```Odin
 foo : int = 0;
 ```